Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - We do not currently provide support for atypical aspect ratios, though plan to in the future.

 - **VATS - Can I disable Bullet Time and enable VATS instead?**
-  - No. VATS is very difficult to balance and is incompatible with mods included in Uranium Fever.
+  - No. VATS is very difficult to balance and is inherently incompatible with other mods included in Uranium Fever.
 All perks and traits are functional with Bullet Time, which is a superior skill-based alternative to VATS.

 - **Updates - Will updating impact my saves?**
   - Unless specified otherwise, your saves will still work, though updates after starting a save may introduce small bugs.